OpenDevicePartnership/patina-qemu/Readme.md

 ## Important Notes

-1. This repository is targeted to transition to Open Source Software (OSS) but is currently private while the initial content and direction materialize.
+1. Portions of this repository are targeted to transition to Open Source Software (OSS) but is currently private while the initial content and direction materialize.
 2. This project is experimental and the code within is not recommended to be used in production workloads at this time.
 3. Assume that this is an open-source repo.
 This will make transitioning the repo with useful source history to open-source much easier.